lpatmo/cb/README.md

 3. Create a "resources" page where users can submit links to tutorials or resources that they recommend.
 Also would be great if others could upvote and comment on the links.

+4. Give titles to each category.
+Maybe recognize it inside the "Schedule a {{category}} study session" button.

 ###Non-priority issues (for now):
 1. Add a class "active" to the menu tab label when the users is on that tab's page.
 DISCUSS HERE: https://github.com/lpatmo/cb/issues/21